rancher/windows/docs/vSphere/vm-templating.md

 vSphere Users create VM templates in multiple ways.
 In the simplest case, users can manually provision a VM after uploading a publicly available OS ISO to their vSphere server.
 They can then manually install all programs and applications needed for future VM instances.
 This is a common way to create VM templates which require minimal configuration, however this is a time-consuming method which is prone to human error.

 If manually creating templates is too time-consuming, [Hashicorp Packer](https://developer.hashicorp.com/packer) automates the creation of templates.
-Packer uses the hcl language to describe how a VM should be creating in vSphere, which ISO a VM will use, and what commands must execute in order to configure the VM.
+Packer uses the hcl language to define VM configurations in vSphere, which ISO a VM will use, and what commands must execute in order to configure the VM.
 Packer is a useful tool which greatly reduces the time to create VM templates as well as eliminates potential user error which could arise during manual templating.
 This process is the recommended way to create VM templates for use by Rancher, and a [dedicated repository](https://github.com/HarrisonWAffel/vsphere-templates-for-rancher) allows Rancher employees to automatically build Windows images.

 ### VM Template Creation Considerations

-It is critical that a VM template remove of all instance specific properties generated during the templating process.
+It is critical that a VM template remove all instance specific properties generated during the templating process.
 This includes values such as the hostname and IP address, as these must be unique to each VM instance created from a VM template. "**Generalization**" is the process of removing these instance specific properties while creating a VM template.

 > [!NOTE]